Megatsunami

 A megatsunami is an extremely large wave created by a substantial and sudden displacement of material into a body of water.

 Megatsunamis have different features from ordinary tsunamis.
 Ordinary tsunamis are caused by underwater tectonic activity (movement of the earth's plates) and therefore occur along plate boundaries and as a result of earthquakes and the subsequent rise or fall in the sea floor that displaces a volume of water.
 Ordinary tsunamis exhibit shallow waves in the deep waters of the open ocean that increase dramatically in height upon approaching land to a maximum run-up height of around 30 m in the cases of the most powerful earthquakes.
 By contrast, megatsunamis occur when a large amount of material suddenly falls into water or anywhere near water (such as via a landslide, meteor impact, or volcanic eruption).
 They can have extremely large initial wave heights in the hundreds of metres, far beyond the height of any ordinary tsunami.
 These giant wave heights occur because the water is "splashed" upwards and outwards by the displacement.

-Examples of modern megatsunamis include the one associated with the 1883 eruption of Krakatoa (volcanic eruption), the 1958 Lituya Bay earthquake and megatsunami (a landslide which resulted in wave runup up to an elevation of 524.6 m), and the 1963 Vajont Dam landslide (caused by human activity destabilizing sides of valley).
+Examples of modern megatsunamis include the one associated with the 1883 eruption of Krakatoa (volcanic eruption), the 1958 Lituya Bay earthquake and megatsunami (a landslide which resulted in wave runup reaching 524.6 m), the 1963 Vajont Dam landslide (caused by human activity destabilizing sides of valley), and the 10 August 2025 Tracy Arm landslide and tsunami, which reached a height of 481 m.
 Prehistoric examples include the Storegga Slide (landslide), and the Chicxulub, Chesapeake Bay, and Eltanin meteor impacts.